sorry-cypress/sorry-cypress/.github/ISSUE_TEMPLATE/bug-report.md

 about: A bug 🐞
 ---

-Please note, issues that are not following the template will be closes automatically:
+Please note - issues that are not following the template will be closes automatically:

 - [ ] I have verified that all sorry-cypress services are running and accessible
 - [ ] I have read documentation and found no answer to my problem